-Permissable Reductions in the Basic Amount for first payment
+Permissable Reductions in the Basic Amount

-Capital gains and taxable portions of lump sums are not included in provisional tax estimates for the first period and will therefore not affect the basic amount.
-If however an estimate lower than the basic amount is used, such amounts must be included.

-These amounts must however be included in the second and third provisional tax payments.
+Capital gains and taxable portions of lump sums are not included in the basic amount for the first period or the second period, where the taxable income is not expected to exceed R1 million.
+If however an estimate lower than the basic amount is used, such amounts must be included in the estimate.
+These amounts have to be included in the second provisional tax payments where the taxable income is expected to exceed R1 million.